 Find Best Company.
 30 questions concerning standards of excellence help find the best dietary supplement company.
 One company stands out with 90 published studies in prestigious medical journals, the gold standard for natural health products.
 Click here for details

 Find Best Supplements.
 How to find the best natural health products as not all dietary supplements are equal.
 Herbs and other natural substances are useful for arthritis if used wisely, per The Arthritis Organization.
 Click here for more information

 CGMP Current Good Manufacturing Practices.
-New cGMP regulations bring more strict control on quality and safety of dietary supplement industry, but some lament there’s no requirement for product efficacy.
-New rules fully phased in by June, 2010.
+New cGMP regulations bring more strict control on quality and safety of dietary supplement industry, but some lament there’s no requirement for product efficacy. .
 “Buyer beware” remains the watchword.
 Click here for more on the industry and regulations

 Herbal Pain Relief.
 Herbal pain relief supplements are popular complementary or alternative treatments used effectively for all symptoms of various types of arthritis.
 Click here for more on herbal pain relief.